 We have the ultimate guide to exactly what the rules are at the moment:

 Liquids and Powders

-Most people are used to the liquid restrictions now and the site of clear plastic bags with miniature cosmetics in trays at security is a familiar one.
-One thing that does sometimes catch people out is that the container carrying the liquid has to be under 100ml, you can’t bring a bigger container and only partially fill it up.
+Most people are used to the liquid restrictions now and the sight of clear plastic bags with miniature cosmetics in trays at security is a familiar one.
+One thing that does sometimes catch people out is that the container carrying the liquid has to have a maximum volume of less than 100ml, you can’t bring a bigger container and only partially fill it up.

-In the age of having to buy your own food on most short-haul journeys, taking your own might seem like a savvy cost-saving option.
-Not to mention the need for some customers to know exactly what is in their food in relation to allergens, food intolerances and health reasons.
+In the age of having to buy your own food on most short-haul journeys, taking your own might seem like a good cost-saving option.
+Not to mention the need for some customers to know exactly what is in their food due to allergies, food intolerances or health reasons.

 Not quite.
 You can only take ‘hard’ food.
 Anything liquid or semi-liquid can’t be taken onboard.
 Things people get caught out by are often items they are bringing back from their destination… local honey, jam or olives.
 Soft cheese isn’t allowed but hard cheese is and whilst most of the time seeds and nuts are ok, the airline may ask you to check in items with nuts if they have been notified of a passenger with a severe allergy.

 Bottled water (or any drink) is prohibited even if it is sealed, but empty bottles can be taken through to fill up after security.